larsgr/parallel-computing-nmbu-workshop/README.md

 The computer is taking too long to process the data!

-Most programs run in serial, i.e. it is running one instruction at a time.
-So even if you run it on a compute cluster with thousands of cores it will not finish any faster.
+Most programs run in serial, i.e. it is running one instruction at a time on a single core.
+So even if you run it on a compute cluster with thousands of cores it will not finish any faster (see Figure 1).
 To speed things up we need to run the program in parallel across multiple cores.

-![Image illustrating poor multi-core utilization](https://i.redd.it/9tu18n684z331.jpg)
+![Image illustrating poor multi-core utilization](https://i.redd.it/9tu18n684z331.jpg) **Figure 1: poorly utilized cores**

 ### Some vocabulary